bangshiki/Portfolio-temp/README.md

 This portfolio wil contain copies of my Enterprise Data Management Lab Exercises

 ## About Me
+Valerie L. Nocete is a video editor, first year college student currently pursuing Bachelor of Science in Information Systems at City College of Angeles.

 ## Education
 - College: Bachelor of Science in Information Systems - Ongoing (City College of Angeles)